Franklin Township Public Schools (Somerset County, New Jersey)

 The Franklin Township Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Franklin Township, in Somerset County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising 10 schools, had an enrollment of 7,150 students and 703.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
+As of the 2023–24 school year, the district, comprised of 10 schools, had an enrollment of 7,352 students and 684.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.